 Alternate light sources (ALS) are portable, multi-waveband, and tunable light sources that are used to enhance or visualize potential items of evidence.
 Impressions may be composed of various substances such as blood, soil, chemicals or other organic substances that react differently to different wavelengths of light.
 When a luminescent deposit is excited with a particular wavelength of light, the deposit absorbs the light and re-emits it at a different wavelength.
 The short-lived light being re-emitted is termed fluorescence.
-The ALS can also be used to detect the presence of certain body fluids such as semen and saliva.
 There are several alternate light sources available to analysts that adequately meet the needs described in this manual.